 Single travel allows you to feel free from your everyday fears and limitations caused by our surroundings and by ourselves.
 During solo travel, you have to deal with new kinds of problems that in the end broaden your horizons.
 If you got lost in the streets of an unfamiliar city, you just can’t afford to stay shy.
 Sometimes asking for help is the only way out as various situations may occur on the road.

 I would also suggest considering single travel as a process of overcoming shyness and improving interpersonal skills.

-Initially, in all cultures there are willing to help travellers.
+Initially, in all cultures, there are willing to help travelers.
 That means you can ask locals if you need any help.
-Usually they are friendly minded and feel free to help foreigners.
-In some countries sociability is a nation’s character trait.
+Usually, they are friendly minded and feel free to help foreigners.
+In some countries, sociability is a nation’s character trait.
 So shy people may find countries like Greece and Spain worth visiting due to this fact.

 People are social beings.
 If you stay in a hostel, it’s quite possible the next day you would know your roommates.
 And it doesn’t matter who started the conversation first.
 Want to be the first one to start it?
 No problem!
 For example, you are visiting the next door bakery or grocery shop.
 Praise the shop and inform the owner or seller that the next day you would come again.
 Visit that shop later and be surprised that most likely they would ask you about your solo travel adventures.
 Share experiences and feel free to continue the conversation.
 The best option here is to find out any kind of unique information that only locals know.

 ASK MORE QUESTIONS